Redocly/redocly-cli/docs/rules/assertions.md

 ### `context` example

 The following example asserts that PUT responses with HTTP status 200 or 201 cannot return an `application/pdf`content type.
-Without the `context`, the assertion would evaluate every MediaTypeMap including:
+Without the `context`, the assertion would evaluate every MediaTypesMap including:
 - Responses with all codes, including codes other than 200 or 201
 - Responses for all HTTP methods, including DELETE, GET, POST, and more.
 To restrict the evaluation, use the `context` feature to limit what will be evaluated.